Salah Downs Man City As Arsenal Extend Lead In Premier League - UrduPoint

 United manager Erik ten Hag bemoaned the late misses.

-"In the end we could -- we should -- have score the winning goal," he told the BBC.
+"In the end we could -- we should -- have score the winning goal," he said.
 "One from Fred, and then (Marcus) Rashford had to score.